Here is a list of references that you will need to change when you modify the servers IP address(es).

 addresses if you have changed them from default settings.

 Change any DNS records pointing to services (for example the iPrint NDPS Manager DNS record) to point at the correct ip address.

 IP-Based Restriction files on other servers (such as FTPREST.TXT for FTP on NetWare).

 Static Routes on other servers or devices pointing to the old address.

 SLP.CFG files on other servers that may have pointed to this server by IP address.

 Other servers may point to this server for Timesync information, if that is the case you will need to change the SYS:SYSTEM\TIMESYNC.CFG information.

-If you are running Novell Advanced Audit Service, see TID 10080358 for details.
+If you are running Novell Advanced Audit Service, see KB 10080358 for details.

 ZEN for Desktops: